-This fall semester 2016 marks the 72nd year for Nebraska Christian College.
-Birthed at the end of World War II by a small group of church leaders, NC has operated on three campuses in two different Nebraska cities.
-Served by dozens of faithful and dedicated professors over these 70 years, NC has seen thousands of students pass through its classrooms.
+This fall semester 2017 marks the 73nd year for Nebraska Christian College.
+Birthed at the end of World War II by a small group of church leaders, NCC has operated on three campuses in two different Nebraska cities.
+Served by dozens of faithful and dedicated professors over these 70 years, NCC has seen thousands of students pass through its classrooms.
 This is a strong heritage, something to be proud of and to build on for the future.

-Now, Nebraska Christian College has joined with Hope International University to continue this mission.
+Nebraska Christian College has joined with Hope International University to continue this mission.
 HIU is a school with a similar, dynamic heritage and is equally dedicated to serving the church by preparing servant leaders for the next generation.
-This may be the most exciting year in NC's history, as resources, expertise, and energy come to the Nebraska campus from our partners in California.
-We will be seeing new programs, experiencing new personnel, and welcoming new students to Papillion.
-NC becomes the sixth college in the University, a full-service branch campus.
+NCC is the sixth college in the University, a full-service branch campus.

 Hope International University cares deeply about the church and its future.
-This year, as two schools become one, there will be no relaxing of the imperative to Create Church Leaders that drives both locations.
 May God continue to bless the campus and students of Nebraska Christian College of Hope International University.